olincollege/pie-2022-03/barbot/_pages/firmware.md

 ![Finished State](/pie-2022-03/barbot/images/f_fsm_dou.jpg)
 _Figure 5: UI when system has finished dispensing._

+The main purpose of the done stage is to make sure that we are getting out of the dispensing correctly.
+It also gives us some time to prompt the user to take their drink.
+This stage will automatically go to the idle stage after 5 seconds

 ```
 void done(){
   // What to do when the barbot has finished.